fpryor33/ConleyDynamics.jl/docs/src/man/tutorial.md

 As expected, in this case one obtains the standard homology of `sc`.

-In addition to regular and relative homology, ConleyDynamics can also compute *persistent homology*.
+In addition to regular and relative homology, `ConleyDynamics.jl` can also compute *persistent homology*.
 For this, one has to specify a *filtration* of closed Lefschetz complexes